Skip to main content

 Step 2: Be Active

 Regular, moderate physical activity lowers blood pressure and helps your body control stress and weight.
 Be physically active in your own way.
-Start by doing what you can, at least 10 minutes at a time.
+Start by doing what you can, for at least 10 minutes at a time.
 Always check with your physician before beginning a workout regimen.

 Step 3: Manage Stress

 Yoga, table tennis, walking, jogging, meditation, journaling, dancing wildly to the oldies — whatever works for you, figure out a way to reduce life’s stresses in a healthful way!
+Here are some strategies to help you cope with stress.

 Step 4: Don’t Smoke